 - If you are feeling stressed and anxious, don’t take it out on yourself.
 What you are feeling is normal.
 Give yourself what you would give to your friends – support, understanding, and love.

 - Try to maintain a mindful way of breathing.
+“Mindfulness can be of great aid in promoting self-compassion because rather than teaching us to ignore painful or worrisome thoughts and feelings, it encourages us to be mindfully aware of them – this enables us to be more self-compassionate with ourselves.
+At the same time, we learn to avoid being swept away by these emotions, so we can find positive outlets for them,” wrote Barbara Markway, PhD.
 When we get tensed or stressed, we tend to breathe in a quick and shallow way.
 Sit comfortably and bring attention to the way you breathe.
 Inhale and exhale slowly.
 If you focus on it, you would be able to have a sense of awareness of yourself and your surroundings.

 - With relaxed breathing, you would be able to feel the relaxation and calmness.
 It will help you focus more on how to answer and tackle the questions on your exam.